-Aquaculture pollution is caused by excess use of fertilizers, uneaten feed pellets and application of other chemicals.
-Both the fertilizer and feed pellets contain nutrients which if not controlled may cause pollution.
-Chemicals like lime alters water quality; it increases both the pH level and water hardness, excessive use of such chemical may result to fish kills as fishes live in certain pH level [6].
+Aquaculture pollution is caused by the excess use of fertilizers, uneaten feed pellets, and the application of other chemicals.
+Both the fertilizer and feed pellets contain nutrients that if not controlled may cause pollution.
+Chemicals like lime alter water quality; it increases both the pH level and water hardness, excessive use of such chemicals may result in fish kills as fishes live in certain pH levels [6].

-This research was conducted to build a device that has the ability to measure different water quality parameters for aquaculture and provide suggestion for decisions and actions to be made.
-The device has a pH sensor, electrical conductivity sensor, temperature sensor, turbidity sensor, TDS sensor and ORP sensor that tests the current aquaculture water quality and a fluorometer that measures the algae density.
+This research was conducted to build a device that can measure different water quality parameters for aquaculture and provide suggestions for decisions and actions to be made.
+The device has a pH sensor, electrical conductivity sensor, temperature sensor, turbidity sensor, TDS sensor ORP sensor that tests the current aquaculture water quality, and a fluorometer that measures the algae density.
 The device also comes with an application for the decision support system.
 The application suggests action constructed from fuzzy logic according to the results of the measured water quality sensors.